Budget planning overview

 You perform budget planning when you're preparing the budgets that an organization will implement.
 An organization can configure budget planning, and then set up budget planning processes to meet its policies, procedures, and requirements for budget preparation.

-When you understand the concepts and terminology that are used in Microsoft Dynamics 365 for Finance and Operations, it will be easier for you to implement budget planning in your organization.
+When you understand the concepts and terminology that are used in Microsoft Dynamics 365 Finance, it will be easier for you to implement budget planning in your organization.

 - Budget planning processes – Budget planning processes determine how budget plans can be updated, routed, reviewed, and approved in the budgeting organization hierarchy.
 A budget planning process is linked to a budget cycle and an organization via a legal entity.